 When I see the tragic waste caused by road accidents, I think anything we can do to reduce that has got to be worthwhile.

-Our newest Board Member.
-Michael recently joined the Get Home Safe Foundation as an Associate Member after being involved as a volunteer learner driver mentor with the Community Centres SA i-Drive program and the Geared2Drive program previously.
+Michael joined the Get Home Safe Foundation as an Associate Member after being involved as a volunteer learner driver mentor with the Community Centres SA i-Drive program and the Geared2Drive program previously.

 Semi-retired now, Michael has spent the last 25 years of his working life in the charity and not-for-profit (NFP) sector and has extensive experience on boards of NFPs, in governance, and managing and promoting NFPs.
 He hopes that his background will complement the already considerable skills of the Board, and help make a contribution to its vital work.